ryanburnette/grunt-shopify-theme/README.md

 I plan to add the capability of deploying changes directly to Shopify at some point in the future.
 For now, there are many other options for watching and deploying.

 ## Version History

++ 0.1.3 2014-01-30
+  + Added dontPrune option to avoiding overwrites of files in destination directory

 + 0.1.2 2013-11-23
   + Added support for templates/customers directory